leonardodls/hbp-demo-product-1/assets/public/Chapter_6_Building_A_Model/04_Modeling_Bakery_Building_Costs.md

 ## Modeling Bakery Building Costs

 Let us calculate the total cost of constructing the bakery.
-In modeling the bakery building costs (BBC) as a function of the annual capacity x of the bakery it is tempting to assume BBC=kx (Where x = number of pastries that can be baked per year and $k is the per unit cost of pastry capacity). **Usually, however, the cost of building is made up of a fixed cost plus a per-unit cost**.
+In modeling the bakery building costs (BBC) as a function of the annual capacity x of the bakery it is tempting to assume BBC=kx (where x = number of pastries that can be baked per year and $k is the per unit cost of pastry capacity). **Usually, however, the cost of building is made up of a fixed cost plus a per-unit cost**.
 We will follow this route and assume

 ```